 Experimental results

 The proposed method has been implemented on top of the VTM5.0 and tested using JVET SDR common test condition [1].
 For method I, the experimental results reportedly show no changes in coding performance and run-time compared to VTM5.0 as anchor in CTC.
-For method II, the experimental results reportedly show 0.xx% BD-rate changes with xx% and xx% encoding and decoding run-time compared to VTM5.0 as anchor in RA configurations.
+For method II, the experimental results reportedly show 0.01%(0.06%) BD-rate changes with 100%(100%) and 100%(101%) encoding and decoding run-time compared to VTM5.0 as anchor in RA(LB) configurations.

 Proposed scheme II :